Ipalibo Banigo: Career

 Banigo started her career at the Rivers State Port Health Service, where she served as Registrar of Births and Senior Medical Officer-in-charge.
-She was honorary consultant dermatologist at the University of Port Harcourt, after which she became principal of Rivers State School of Health Technology in 1985.
+She was an honorary consultant dermatologist at the University of Port Harcourt, after which she became principal of Rivers State School of Health Technology in 1985.
 During her time at the Rivers State Ministry of Health, she held five responsible offices including Director of Public Health Services, Acting Commissioner, Director-General and Permanent Secretary.
-On 5 October 1995, Banigo was appointed Secretary to the Government of Rivers State, this she would maintain until 5 July 1999.
+On 5 October 1995, Banigo was appointed Secretary to the Government of Rivers State, which she would maintain until 5 July 1999.
 She further served for five months, from May 1998, as Head of Service of Rivers State.

 While retired, Banigo continued to provide professional services and was later made Public Health Adviser of the Shell Petroleum Development Company in Nigeria.
 Additionally, she held the offices of both executive director and Secretary at the National Primary Health Care Development Agency.
 Some of her memberships are Governing Council of University of Calabar, Governing Board of University of Nigeria Teaching Hospital, Rivers State Food and Nutrition Committee, Rivers State Hospital Management Board and Reference Board DFID.
 She was also appointed Project Director of UNFPA, UNICEF and Chairman of the Rivers State Relief Committee.
 In December 2014, she was chosen to be the running mate of gubernatorial candidate Ezenwo Wike in the 2015 election.
 Both PDP members were elected and took office on 29 May 2015.
-Banigo currently serves as the 6th and first female Deputy Governor of Rivers State.
+Banigo previously served as the 6th and first female Deputy Governor of Rivers State.